How to Draft a Purchase Agreement

 The disclosure portion of a purchase agreement helps the buyer trust that they know exactly what they are buying and that there will be no catastrophic surprises after they move in.
 Common disclosures included in purchase agreements include:

 Other disclosures might include that there has been a death on the premises, known repairs that are needed, and whether the home is in a regulated historic district.
 Requirements for what needs to be disclosed in a purchase agreement in the US can vary by state.
-Make sure you consult local requirements for disclosures as you are writing the agreement.
+Make sure you consult local disclosure requirements as you write the agreement.

 Most contingencies are simple conditions like: